check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

 ### Member Suspicion & Removal

-In the previous implementation, when a Hazelcast member encounters failure of another member (by the decision of failure detector), regardless of being master or not, it directly removes the problematic member from its member list.
+In the previous implementation, when a Hazelcast member encountered failure of another member (by the decision of failure detector), regardless of being master or not, it directly removes the problematic member from its member list.
 This standalone member removal decision